In Illinois big man’s absence, Maryland finally announces its presence

-The Terrapins took advantage, accomplishing what they have struggled to do at times this campaign: Close strong and keep their poise.
+The Terrapins took advantage, accomplishing what they have struggled to do at times this campaign: close strong and keep their poise.
 The result was an emphatic 81-65 win.

-Junior forward Donta Scott, who wasn’t part of the starting lineup for the first time, scored a career-high 25 points, 15 coming in a dominant second half that saw Maryland finish the game on a 24-7 run.
+Junior forward Donta Scott, who wasn’t part of the starting lineup for the first time this season, scored a career-high 25 points, including 15 in a dominant second half that saw Maryland finish the game on a 24-7 run.
 The exclamation point was Hakim Hart’s dunk in the closing seconds.
 Soon after, Fatts Russell was screaming toward the ceiling of Xfinity Center and the Terrapins (10-9, 2-6 Big Ten) were celebrating perhaps their biggest home win of the season.

 “It’s big for us because it gives us confidence,” Scott said.
-“It instills that we may have lost a lot of games early on, but the season isn’t over.
+“It instills that we may have lost a lot of games early on but the season isn’t over.
 As long as you’ve still got a game ahead of you, you’ve always still got that fight left in you.”

 Illinois (13-5, 6-2), without the 7-foot Cockburn in the paint, committed to its outside shooting, making 11 of 35 attempts from beyond the arc.
-The Illini were led by Alfonso Plummer, who recorded 18 points, including 5 of 11 from three-point range, but scored just four in the second half.
+The Illini were led by Alfonso Plummer, who recorded 18 points, including 5 for 11 from three-point range, but scored just four in the second half.

 The Terps exploited the void left by Cockburn, and they controlled the paint, where they outscored the Illini 40-16.
-Maryland hardly needed three-point shooting, going just 4 of 11 from deep as it built a comfortable lead.
+Maryland hardly needed three-point shooting, going just 4 for 11 as it built a comfortable lead.
 The Illini went the final 5:03 without a field goal.

 “We just, for whatever reason, didn’t have a ton of fight tonight,” Illinois Coach Brad Underwood said.
 “That’s disappointing.
 It’s a hard deal when you’re without arguably the best player in college basketball.”